 Content marketers know how important and effective data visualization can be no matter what business or trends it is focused on.
 In the online world, success is all too often relying on data and this data can be enormous.
 This is where these visualizations kick in and make everything comprehensible.
-While many people do take infographics seriously, only a few produce something refined and detailed that perhaps everybody benefits from.
-Since this tool is an essential component of content marketing, we here are looking at 5 compelling and excellent data visualization examples:
+While many people do take infographics seriously, only a few produce something refined and detailed that everybody benefits from.
+Since this tool is an essential component of content marketing, we are going to look at 5 compelling and excellent data visualization examples.

 Think With Google

 They also take into account every aspect of data and how it may be used in the best way possible.
-For instance, their section Science of Social Timing focuses on the time people spend on the social media in the United States.
-Now in presenting this info they also show the different time zones within the US.
-It would be so easy to forget the time difference for many but thanks to the complete visualization, any marketer would remember to post stuff at the most accurate time.
+For instance, their section Science of Social Timing focuses on the time people spend on social media in the United States.
+Now in presenting this info, they also show the different time zones within the US.
+It is so easy to forget the time difference but thanks to the complete visualization, any marketer would remember to post stuff at the most accurate time.

 The way the information is presented is optimized to engage the viewer and allow them to quickly find the information relevant to them.
 They provide a slider for age where you can drag it to see the search topics for a particular age group.
 The best thing in their visuals is an icon ‘i’ which basically gives a definition of the term.
 This is because not everyone knows all medical terms so you do not have to run your own search to know the meaning, the information is right there in the picture.
 This emphasizes the need to make the visual representation wholesome i.e. the reader should not have to search for meanings to terms.
 Everything should be clear and present there on the graphic you just produced.